-Uniting sophisticated monitoring and analysis with cutting-edge visualisation software, Global Forest Watch revolutionises our ability to track what’s happening in our forests right now.
+Uniting sophisticated monitoring and analysis with cutting-edge visualization software, Global Forest Watch revolutionizes our ability to track what’s happening in our forests right now.

-In 2016, Global Forest Watch was used to expose illegal deforestation by United Cocoa of primary tropical forest in Peru.
+In 2016, Global Forest Watch was used to expose United Cocoa’s illegal deforestation of primary tropical forests in Peru.
 Mongabay used images of the Global Forest Watch map to report the deforestation, setting in motion a series of events that led to the company ceasing its operations.

 Twice Germany's size of humid region forests lost since 2001, leaving just 26% as primary tree cover.